Preschool Field Officer (PSFO) Service

 Families may be able to obtain Medicare rebates (up to 20 allied mental health services per calendar year) to patients who are referred by a GP under a Mental Health Treatment Plan - please refer to the section “Medicare rebates for seeingtherapists”.

 *Please Note* Children may be eligible for Community Health Psychology through IPC Health.
 There are criteria that must be met in order to be eligible.
-For eligibility criteria please contact your local IPC Health Service www.ipchealth.com.au/services-information/ or speak to your child’s Educators / PSFO
+For eligibility criteria please contact your local IPC Health Service https://www.ipchealth.com.au/ or speak to your child’s Educators / PSFO

-Speech Therapists
+Speech Pathologists

-WHAT IS A SPEECH THERAPIST?
+WHAT IS A SPEECH PATHOLOGIST?

-A speech therapist sees children who experience difficulties with talking or understanding language, including the social use of language as needed in conversing with others, asking for help etc. Advice is available to families in regards to encouraging language development at home.
+A speech Pathologists sees children who experience difficulties with talking or understanding language, including the social use of language as needed in conversing with others, asking for help etc. Advice is available to families in regards to encouraging language development at home.
 Speech therapists also work with children who have problems eating, drinking or other oral motor issues.

 Download the document here to find out more information.